• SOCIAL DEVELOPMENT

 GIZ local staff

-Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) has been working in Ecuador since 1962.
+Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) has been active in Ecuador since 1962.

 Additional information